PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 Open source projects have long battled with how to finance themselves.
 [PostHog](https://github.com/posthog/posthog) is lucky to have significant funding and wanted to share what we did to help other cool projects take off.

 For those who've not met us before, PostHog provide open source product analytics.
 We went through the YCombinator [W20 batch](https://www.ycombinator.com/companies?batch=w2020), which took place from January to March 2020.
-We have raised $3.025M since we started in January, and wanted to share what we did.
+We have raised $3.025M in funding really quickly, and wanted to share what we did.
 We may well not be a typical company, but we would hope this gives some lessons learned regardless.

 # Why raise money at all